What is an Empowerment Segment Listing?

 The JSE launched the Empowerment Segment in 2015 to cater to companies that have or seek to create BEE share schemes.
 These listings qualify for a discount on JSE annual listing fees.

 The Empowerment Segment allows for the listing and trading of BEE share schemes within a regulated and controlled environment. .
 An Issuer Agent is appointed to conduct the verification process on each shareholder and maintain the share register’s integrity.
 The Financial Services Conduct Authority (FSCA) requires that BEE shares be traded on a licensed exchange to protect investors.

 Who is it for?

-- Empowerment Segment listings are appropriate for any company wishing to implement BEE share schemes, or any other restricted share scheme which has empowerment as a primary objective.
+- The Empowerment Segment listings are appropriate for companies wishing to implement BEE share schemes or another restricted share scheme with empowerment as a primary objective.

-- Investors may buy and sell Empowerment Segment shares, as long as both parties comply with the relevant share restrictions.
-These restrictions are detailed in each scheme’s MOI.
+- Investors may buy and sell Empowerment Segment shares if both parties comply with the relevant share restrictions.
+These restrictions are detailed in each scheme’s memorandum of incorporation (MOI).

 What are the requirements?

 - The applicant must comply with the conditions for listing set out in the JSE’s listing requirements.